top of page

 Regulatory Authorities and Legal Framework

-The New Mexico Occupational Health and Safety Bureau (NMOHSB) oversees workplace safety related to medical waste, enforcing standards consistent with OSHA to protect healthcare workers from bloodborne pathogens and hazardous exposures.
+The New Mexico Occupational Health and Safety Bureau (NMOHSB) oversees workplace safety related to medical waste.
+They enforce standards consistent with OSHA to protect healthcare workers from bloodborne pathogens and hazardous exposures.
+Additionally, the U.S. Department of Transportation (DOT) classifies regulated medical waste as hazardous material during transport.
+This imposes stringent shipping and labeling requirements on transporters.

 Packaging, Labeling, and Storage Requirements